mozilla-it/ctms-api/docs/adrs/waitlists_subscribed.md

 This mimics what currently exists for newsletters.

-**Cost**: Low
+**Cost**: Mid

-This was implemented in a matter of hours in pull-request #707.
+The change was implemented in CTMS in a matter of hours in pull-request #707.

+The cost is *Mid* and not *Low*, because it requires a tiny change in Basket to be implemented and deployed (filter the waitlist objects with `subscribed=true` in CTMS responses), and thus requires some coordination efforts.

-If we look at possible evolutions of the synchronization code of CTMS, like the synchronization queue presented in *Option 4*, we could consider it regrettable to mimic newsletters.
+In parallel, if we look at possible evolutions of the synchronization code of CTMS, like the synchronization queue presented in *Option 4*, we could consider it regrettable to mimic newsletters.
 However, this evolution is not officially planned yet, and may never happen.
 Plus, since it will be the exact same approach as for newsletters, migrating both together to the new solution won't represent much additional effort, compared to just migrating newsletters.

 **Robustness**: High